 There are many ways that anxiety can manifest in our lives.
-At low, manageable levels, anxiety can actually be beneficial for driving us.
+At low, manageable levels, anxiety can actually be beneficial and help drive us.
 It can keep us on track to meet deadlines or prevent us from getting complacent.
-However, most people come to therapy when anxiety feels more harmful than helpful.
+But when anxiety begins to feel more harmful than helpful, therapy can provide a closer look at what’s going on and how to move forward.
 Whether it’s a specific worry that keeps coming up, or a chronic, global anxiety that affects multiple areas of your life, we will work together to turn down the volume on anxiety and start making room for what’s important to you.

 You may notice yourself feeling more sad or tearful than usual.
 Or, perhaps you feel numb and indifferent.
 Maybe you’re tired all the time, it’s difficult to enjoy things you used to, or completing everyday tasks feels insurmountable.
 Depression can look a little different for each person but one thing is probably clear: you want to feel better.
 Our work will involve identifying attainable steps toward revitalization so that you can begin tackling current challenges with a sense of direction and clarity.
 And perhaps more importantly, so that you can get in touch with the parts of your life that make it all worthwhile.

 Life is always in flux.
 And sometimes major life events can disrupt our equilibrium.
-Relocations, breakups, new family structure, career shifts, loss, health issues, educational pursuits.
-These are just a few of many changes that can leave us feeling unsettled, disoriented, and off-track.
-No matter the season of life you are in, we will explore the aspects of your transition that feel particularly challenging and work to help you acclimate, embrace, or reevaluate (as needed) this next chapter in your story.
+Relocations, breakups, new family structure, career shifts, loss, health issues, and educational pursuits are just a few of the many changes that can leave us feeling unsettled, disoriented, and off-track.
+No matter which season of life you are in, we will explore the aspects of your transition that feel particularly challenging and work to help you acclimate, embrace, or perhaps even reevaluate this next chapter in your story.

 Humans are hardwired for connection.
 We hope to be fully seen, understood, and accepted by those closest to us.
 And yet oftentimes our connections falter.
 Whether you are looking to address those seemingly unsolvable issues, mend past relational injuries, or strengthen your current bond, therapy offers a space fully dedicated to deepening your understanding of your relationship and each other.
 Our meaningful relationships are always worthy of time and attention.

-• Predoctoral Internship- Department of Veterans Affairs, VA Long Beach Healthcare System
+* Predoctoral Internship- Department of Veterans Affairs, VA Long Beach

-• Bachelor of Arts in Psychology- University of California, Los Angeles (UCLA)
+* Bachelor of Arts in Psychology- University of California, Los Angeles

 My clinical background spans a variety of settings, ages, and psychological concerns.
 I have previously worked and trained in the Department of Veterans Affairs, a community psychology clinic, a college counseling center, an active-duty military base, and a county drug court pretrial intervention program.
 I have extensive training in relational therapies, traditional cognitive-behavioral therapy (CBT), acceptance and commitment therapy (ACT), dialectical-behavior therapy (DBT), trauma-focused interventions (CPT & PE), and Emotion-Focused Therapy (EFT).